borkdude/deps.clj/README.md

 trouble getting their system up and running.
 It works with `cmd.exe` unlike the current Powershell based approach.

-- This repo might also be a place to experiment with features that are not available in the original `clojure` command.
-Most notable it offers an `-Scommand` option which allows other programs to be started than just the JVM version of Clojure, e.g. babaska or planck.
+- This repo might be a place to experiment with features that are not available in the original `clojure` command.
+Most notable it offers an `-Scommand` option which allows other programs to be started than just the JVM version of Clojure, e.g. `babashka` or `planck`.

-- Arguably Bash and Powershell are less attractive languages for Clojure developers than Clojure itself.
+- Arguably bash and Powershell are less attractive languages for Clojure developers than Clojure itself.
 This repo provides the `clojure` bash script as a port in Clojure.
 It can be used as a JVM Clojure script (`deps.clj`), uberjar or library.